 The pre-movie, abstract oil disc projection eventually faded away and the crowd murmured in anticipation.
 After the United Artist’s theater chain trailer explained where we must dispose of our trash and where to exit in the event of a fire, the opening title appeared, accompanied by the declamatory John William’s theme.
-The audience, as if constraints had been suddenly removed, applauded and cheered wildly.
-I felt the hair rise on the back of my neck as the now-famous text scroll in perspective space began.
-People whispered to each other around us and I realized that many in the audience had seen the film before.
+The audience, as if constraints had been suddenly removed, applauded and cheered.
+I felt the hair rise on the back of my neck as the now-famous text scroll began.
+People whispered to each other around us and I understood that many in the audience had seen the film before.

-In the case of “Avatar,“ James Cameron devised a self-conscious metaphor to make explicit our relationship to the film’s protagonist: as Jake is to his alien avatar, so we are to Jake.
-Handicapped by the banality of life, we project our fondest, most elevated ideas of ourselves into these vessels, designed to embody our desire, and they amplify and feed our passion back to us, enabling us to participate vicariously in greatness and nobility, youth and vitality.
-Cameron is keenly aware of movies as a tool of emotional manipulation (and thus also as an engine for generating box office revenue).
-The exchange that we enact with movies as wish-fulfillment is simple: we pay our ticket price to experience a version of life as we most grandly hope it to be.
-We may be living anonymously, our potential unrecognized in forlorn places like Amery, Wisconsin, but we possess special capacities and the normal rules will not ultimately apply to us.
+In Avatar, James Cameron created a self-conscious metaphor for the viewer's relationship to the protagonist: as Jake is to his alien avatar, so we are to Jake.
+Limited by the banality of life, we project our most elevated dreams into these vessels and they amplify our desire, enabling us to participate vicariously in greatness and nobility, youth and vitality.
+Cameron is keenly aware of movies as a tool of emotional manipulation.
+The exchange that we enact with movies as wish-fulfillment is simple: we pay our ticket price to experience a version of life as we hope it could be.
+We may be living anonymously, our potential unrecognized in forlorn places like Amery, Wisconsin, but we possess special capacities that will eventually be revealed.